District of Columbia Misdemeanor Crimes and Sentences

 By , Legal Editor

-In Washington, D.C., as in most U.S. states, a misdemeanor is a crime that may be punished by no more than a year jail.
-In contrast, felonies in the District of Columbia are more-serious crimes that carry a potential sentence of more than a year in prison.
+In Washington, D.C., a misdemeanor is a crime that may be punished by no more than a year in jail.
+In contrast, felonies in the District of Columbia (D.C.) are more serious crimes with a potential sentence of more than a year in prison.

 When Previous Convictions Can Affect a Misdemeanor Sentence